I know what you think 🙂 How can it be possible to spot online scams before falling for it?

 Never move your transaction outside of the website you are buying from, as most likely you will be scammed.

 If the company requires you to pay money upfront it is almost always a scam.

 Rule No. 2:

-If the company promise that you will become rich like almost overnight, that is a scam.
+If the company promises that you will become rich like almost overnight, that is a scam.
 Scammers know that most of us dream of being rich very quickly without having to move a finger, so they use that against us by telling us that our dreams can come true if we do what they say!
 That is where our emotions take over our logic!